YaelBenShalom/Turtlebot3-SLAM-from-scratch/nuturtle_robot/README.md

-# Sensing, Navigation and Machine Learning For Robotics
+# Package: nuturtle_robot

-- ME-495, Winter 2021
+Author: Yael Ben Shalom

-# Nuturtle Robot Package
+## Package Summary

 This package stores the code that interacts with the turtlebot hardware.